Quantum decoherence: Loss of interference and the transition from quantum to classical probabilities

 have vanished from the transition-probability calculation.
 The decoherence has irreversibly converted quantum behaviour (additive probability amplitudes) to classical behaviour (additive probabilities).

+However, Ballentine shows that the significant impact of decoherence to reduce interference need not have significance for the transition of quantum systems to classical limits.

 In terms of density matrices, the loss of interference effects corresponds to the diagonalization of the "environmentally traced-over" density matrix.

 Density-matrix approach

 The effect of decoherence on density matrices is essentially the decay or rapid vanishing of the off-diagonal elements of the partial trace of the joint system's density matrix, i.e. the trace, with respect to any environmental basis, of the density matrix of the combined system and its environment.
 The decoherence irreversibly converts the "averaged" or "environmentally traced-over" density matrix from a pure state to a reduced mixture; it is this that gives the appearance of wave-function collapse.
 Again, this is called "environmentally induced superselection", or einselection.
 The advantage of taking the partial trace is that this procedure is indifferent to the environmental basis chosen.